tejeirodelrio/delegatedauth/README.md

 Assumes you have configured your local environment with the [Heroku Toolbelt](https://toolbelt.heroku.com/)

-Open a terminal window and start typing... (output of each command ommitted)
+Open a terminal window and start typing... (output of each command omitted)

     git clone https://github.com/tegeling/delegatedauth.git
     cd delegatedauth